orb-lang/helm/doc/md/design/maestro-and-messages.md

 >     parameters for the next guy in line\.
 The whole dispatch mechanism is
 >     basically an outer loop here\.
 >
->     When aaaaalll is finally said and done, `Maestro` returns and the coroutine
+>     When aaaaalll is finally said and done, =Maestro= returns and the coroutine
 >     dies\-\-but it dies without returning any values, because at this point it's
 >     too late, if Maestro/the Agent wanted something that needed to be done with
->     a `yield` earlier so there'd be somewhere to `resume` the return value\.
+>     a =yield= earlier so there'd be somewhere to =resume= the return value\.
 I
 >     suppose it could return a "just one more thing" message which modeS would
 >     process and throw away the return value, that's really neither here nor
 >     there\.